custom-dev-tools/wampserver-php-cli-version-changer/README.md

 ## FAQ's

-### How does the environment 'user' and 'system' path variables work?
+### What are environment path variables and how do they work?

 Environment 'path' variables allow the user (and system) to call an executable without the need to use the executables absolute (full) path.
 Windows parses the path variables from left to right, with the 'user' path being appended to the 'system' path.
 (IE: path = system.path + user.path)

-When the user (or the user's script) calls the `php.exe` executable, the path pointing to the executable will be used.
+When the user (or the user's script) calls `php` or `php.exe`, the path pointing to the executable will be used.
 If an environment path contains two or more paths to a PHP executable, then only the first one found is executed.
 The other php executables will never be called, ever.

 Based on this information and pursuant to the successful selection of a PHP version number, this script scans and then removes any and all reference to any php executable path(s) found within the environment 'user' path prior to appending the selected PHP version path.